rotationalio/rotational.io/content/en/bio/elysee-bleu.md

   - name : "github"
     link: 'https://github.com/elysee15'
     icon: 'fa-github'
-bio : "Elysee Bleu is a Junior front-end developer with over 2 years of experiences.
-He also has some knowledges and experiences in back-end development.
+bio : "Elysee Bleu is a Junior front-end developer with over 2 years of experience.
+He also has some knowledge and experience in back-end development.
 As a front-end developer, his job is to create user interfaces and maintain the client side web applications.
-In his spare time, he loves reading, watch movies and take time with his family and friends."
+In his spare time, he loves reading, watching movies and spending time with his family and friends."
 ---